 Reinforcement theory is a functional theory.
 That means all of its components are defined by their function (how they work) rather than by their structure (how they look).
 The main idea is that reinforcers can control behavior.
-Reinforcer can be any stimulus that, when contingent on a response, serves to increase the rate of responding.
-Changes in behavior are the result of an individual's response to events that occur in the environment.
-A response produces a consequence.
+Reinforcer can be any stimulus that, when contingent on a response, serves to increase the rate of response.
+Changes in behavior are the result of an individual's response to events that occur is the response produces a consequence.